hiero-ledger/hiero-website/content/_index.md

 section_getting_started_heading = "How to Contribute / Getting Started?"
 section_getting_started_text = '''
-<p>Since we are still working on the transition of the Hiero repositories from the Hedera’s GitHub organization (https://github.com/hashgraph) into the Hiero GitHub organization (https://github.com/hiero), many opportunities for contribution can be initiated at the Hedera’s GitHub organization today.</p>
+<p>Since we are still working on the transition of the Hiero repositories from the Hedera’s GitHub organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>) into the Hiero GitHub organization (<a href="https://github.com/hiero" target="_blank" rel="noreferrer noopener">https://github.com/hiero</a>), many opportunities for contribution can be initiated at the Hedera’s GitHub organization today.</p>
 <p>While in this transition phase we already want to enable developers to join in developing Hiero and its related projects.
 As such we’re always willing to help you get started, and mentor you on your journey of learning the project and making useful contributions.</p>
 <p>
 There is good work to do for everyone with whatever skillset you have, and it doesn’t have to be code.
 We also welcome help with documentation, design, project organization, organizing meetups and promoting the project.</p>
 <p>
 We maintain a list of starter issues that are a great way to get up to speed as a new contributor.
-You can search for the “good first issue” label in our issue tracker to see what’s currently available HERE.</p>
+You can search for the “good first issue” label in our issue tracker to see what’s currently available <a href="#" target="_blank" rel="noreferrer noopener">HERE</a>.</p>
 <p>
-If you have any questions, need help or additional mentoring you can reach out to the community and the technical steering committee (TSC) of Hiero in our GitHub discussions (LINK)</p>
+If you have any questions, need help or additional mentoring you can reach out to the community and the technical steering committee (TSC) of Hiero in our GitHub <a href="#" target="_blank" rel="noreferrer noopener">discussions</a></p>
 '''

 section_connect_heading = "Connect with the Hiero Open Source community"